-Wowan, a rural town of about 200 people, is 70 km south-west of Rockhampton.
+Wowan, a rural town, is 70 km south-west of Rockhampton.
 The earliest place of European settlement in the Wowan district was Dundee (now Deeford), on the Dee River which flows through Mount Morgan.
 Dundee is about five km south-east of Wowan.
 It opened a local school in 1900 and had a slab-built hotel.

 During the building of the railway from Mount Morgan to Dawson Valley (Theodore) a rail camp was set up near Dundee.
 Named 'Wowan' - understood to be from an Aboriginal word referring to the scrub turkey - the camp became the new district township.
 The Dundee hotel was moved there and rebuilt in two storeys in 1917.
 The Dawson Valley Dairy Cooperative was established at Wowan in 1916 and within three years there was a dairy factory.
 It ran until 1969 and had over 600 suppliers in the 1930s.